Canada Pension Plan, understanding the basics

 Recent enhancements to the CPP

 Previously, the CPP was intended to replace ¼ of an individual's average working earnings (up the YMPE) each year of retirement.
-Beginning in 2019, changes are being implemented to CPP contributions with the intent that CPP retirement pensions will eventually replace ⅓ of an individual’s average working earnings and with an increased limit.
+Changes are being implemented to CPP contributions with the intent that CPP retirement pensions will eventually replace ⅓ of an individual’s average working earnings and with an increased limit.

 The enhancement of the CPP program is a long-term strategy intended to address concerns for future retirees that may not otherwise be financially prepared for retirement, especially those who do not have access to an employer pension plan.
 In order to receive the full enhanced CPP benefit, individuals will have to contribute to the enhanced CPP for 40 years.